 Behcet's disease affects each person differently.
 Some people have only mild symptoms, such as canker sores or ulcers in the mouth or on the genitals.
-Others have more severe signs, such as meningitis (an inflammation of the membranes that cover the brain and spinal cord) Meningitis can cause:
+Others have more severe signs, such as meningitis (inflammation of the membranes that cover the brain and spinal cord).
+Meningitis can cause:

 - a stiff neck

 More severe symptoms usually appear months or years after a person notices the first signs of Behcet's disease.
 Symptoms can last for a long time or may come and go in a few weeks.

 Typically, symptoms appear, disappear, and then reappear.
 The times when a person is having symptoms are called flares.
 Different symptoms may occur with each flare; the problems of the disease often do not occur together.
 To help the doctor diagnose Behcet's disease and monitor its course, patients may want to keep a record of which symptoms occur and when.

 Since many conditions mimic Behcet's disease, doctors must observe the lesions (injuries) caused by the disorder in order to make an accurate diagnosis.